sergiusens/snappy-docs/usage/interfaces.md

 In addition, future enhancements may provide for the gadget snap to connect snaps automatically to manual interfaces – so that preinstalled snaps get their interfaces without the need for a manual connection.

-Details of whether an interface connects automatically or not are provided in the [References section's List of Interfaces](interfaces_list.md).
+Details of whether an interface connects automatically or not are provided in the [Interfaces reference](/docs/reference/interfaces).